-The Oculus Debug Tool (IDT) enables you to view performance or debugging information within your game or experience.
+The Oculus Debug Tool (ODT) enables you to view performance or debugging information within your game or experience.
 It also enables you to tune or configure related parameters, such as the field of view (FOV) size for a mirrored flat-screen view of the VR experience (which could be streamed to an audience in a more comfortable viewing format).

 To start the Oculus Debug Tool:

-- Browse to Program Files\Oculus\Support\oculus-diagnostics\.
+Program Files\Oculus\Support\oculus-diagnostics\.
 Note that the Oculus Debug Tool should always be run directly from this location, in order to ensure a version match with the Oculus distribution.
 If you copy the Oculus Debug Tool to another location, it might not work after subsequent Oculus updates.

-- Double-click OculusDebugTool.exe.
+Double-click OculusDebugTool.exe.
 The Oculus Debug Tool opens.
 The main window is shown below with all of the first-level list headings expanded:

 The ODT user interface is described in the following paragraphs.